 If you faced the problem of eating cat poop by your dog, the first thing you should do is to find the reason for this behavior.
-If there are no obvious reasons (stress, serious illness), you may take your pup to a vet just to exclude potential hidden risks.
+If there are no apparent reasons (stress, serious illness), you may take your pup to a vet just to exclude potential hidden risks.
 Once you’ve made sure the problem is purely behavioral (not medical), you may try to take advantage of the following basic strategies.

 The best food for dogs is raw meat.
-Of course, in modern circumstances, few people can feed their pups with fresh raw meat for various reasons.
+Of course, in current circumstances, few people can feed their pups with fresh raw meat for various reasons.
 However, you may search for commercial dry food made of raw meat ingredients.
-If changing the food seems not a good idea or it doesn’t help, try to enrich your dog’s diet with digestive enzymes.
+If changing the food seems not a good idea, or it doesn’t help, try to enrich your dog’s diet with digestive enzymes.
 The best source of these enzymes is raw green tripe.
 Also, adding probiotics is a good idea, as they stimulate food digesting.
 There are plenty of probiotic-containing food supplements to choose from.

 If your pup gets cat poop right from the litter box, the best solution is to revise the litter box construction.
 Choose a dog-proof option, which will keep the contents protected from dog attacks.
 Dog-proof litter boxes are the ones with small entries or small top openings for cats.
 That said, they may not work for tiny dogs or small puppies.

 Alternatively, you may try to place the litter box so that your dog couldn’t reach it – on or behind the furniture, in a narrow niche, and so on.
 Again, this will work only for larger dogs.
-Keep in mind also, that the litter box must be placed conveniently for a cat; otherwise, she will ignore it.
+Keep in mind that the litter box must be placed conveniently for a cat; otherwise, she will ignore it.

 Finally, you can consider using a self-cleaning litter box.
-These ones are emptied automatically.
+These are emptied automatically.
 However, some pups are smart enough to raid these boxes before they are cleaned.

 When it comes to eating cat poop by a dog, an e-fence is just another way to keep the litter box out of the reach of a pup.
 It may be combined with other methods or used separately.